melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 * [GetContentSize](xref:Melanchall.DryWetMidi.Core.MidiChunk.GetContentSize(Melanchall.DryWetMidi.Core.WritingSettings));
 * [Clone](xref:Melanchall.DryWetMidi.Core.MidiChunk.Clone).

-Also the class must have parameterless constructor which calls constructor of the base class ([MidiChunk](xref:Melanchall.DryWetMidi.Core.MidiChunk)) passing chunk's ID to it.
+Also, the class must have a parameterless constructor which calls the constructor of the base class ([MidiChunk](xref:Melanchall.DryWetMidi.Core.MidiChunk)) passing chunk's ID to it.
 ID is a 4-character string which will be **Hstr** for our chunk.
-ID of custom chunk should not be the same as one of standard chunks IDs.
+The ID of a custom chunk should not be the same as one of standard chunks IDs.
 To get IDs of standard chunks you can call [MidiChunk.GetStandardChunkIds](xref:Melanchall.DryWetMidi.Core.MidiChunk.GetStandardChunkIds).

 The class will look like this: